Port scanner: TCP/IP basics

 Filtered ports do not tend to present vulnerabilities.

 Assumptions

-All forms of port scanning rely on the assumption that the targeted host is compliant with RFC 793 - Transmission Control Protocol.
+All forms of port scanning rely on the assumption that the targeted host is compliant with RFC.
 Although this is the case most of the time, there is still a chance a host might send back strange packets or even generate false positives when the TCP/IP stack of the host is non-RFC-compliant or has been altered.
 This is especially true for less common scan techniques that are OS-dependent (FIN scanning, for example).
 The TCP/IP stack fingerprinting method also relies on these types of different network responses from a specific stimulus to guess the type of the operating system the host is running.